observablehq/plot/README.md

 ## Decorations

-Decorations are special mark types that do not represent data, but are still used to draw on the plot.
-Currently this includes only [Plot.frame](#frame), although internally Plot’s axes are implemented as decoration marks and may in the future be exposed here for more flexible configuration.
+Decorations are static marks that do not represent data.
+Currently this includes only [Plot.frame](#frame), although internally Plot’s axes are implemented as decorations and may in the future be exposed here for more flexible configuration.

 ### Frame